 2.24 Principles for the Statement of Cash Flows

 The statement of cash flows is compiled using the indirect method.
 The statement of cash flows distinguishes between cash flows from operating, investing and financing activities.
-Cash and cash equivalents comprise cash and bank balances and bank overdrafts.
+For the purpose of the cash flow statement, cash and cash equivalents comprise cash on hand, deposits held at call with banks, other short-term highly liquid investments with original maturities of three months or less, and bank overdrafts, as they are considered an integral part of the Group’s cash management.
+In the Balance Sheet, bank overdrafts are included in borrowings in current liabilities.
 Cash flows in foreign currencies are translated at the rate of the transaction date.
 Interest paid and received is included under cash flow from financing activities and investing activities respectively.
 Cash flows arising from the acquisition or disposal of financial interests (subsidiaries and participating interests) are recognized as cash flows from investing activities, taking into account any cash and cash equivalents in these interests.
 Dividends paid out are recognized as cash flows from financing activities; dividends received are recognized as cash flows from investing activities.